pallets/flask/docs/foreword.rst

 For example, Flask uses thread-local objects internally so that you don't have to pass objects around from function to function within a request in order to stay threadsafe.
-While this is a really easy approach and saves you a lot of time, it also does not scale well to large applications.
+While this is a really easy approach and saves you a lot of time, it might also cause some troubles for very large applications because changes on these thread-local objects can happen anywhere in the same thread.
-It's especially painful for more complex unittests, and when you suddenly have to deal with code being executed outside of the context of a request, such as in cron jobs.

-Flask provides some tools to deal with the downsides of this approach, but the core problem remains.
+Flask provides some tools to deal with the downsides of this approach but it might be an issue for larger applications.
 Flask is also based on convention over configuration, which means that many things are preconfigured and will work well for smaller applications but not so well for larger ones.
 For example, by convention, templates and static files are in subdirectories within the Python source tree of the application.

-But don't worry if your application suddenly grows larger and you're afraid Flask might not grow with it.
-Even with larger frameworks, you'll eventually discover that you need something the framework just cannot do for you without modification.
-If you are ever in that situation, check out the :ref:`becomingbig` chapter.
+However Flask is not much code and built in a very solid foundation and with that very easy to adapt for large applications.
+If you are interested in that, check out the :ref:`becomingbig` chapter.

 A Framework and an Example
 --------------------------